sadiechi/research/README.md

 #### What did you learn out of the Marshmallow Challenge?

+I learnt that I should probably try to value teamwork more.
+More specifically I guess is that simple is better, and to not overthink it atleast on the first attempt.

 #### Did you have any blocks during this challenge?
 How did you overcome them?

+In our group, there were multiple ideas that were clashing or too complicated for the challenge.
+We overcame them by thinking more simply, but it did take us to the final try haha.

 #### So far, what was the hardest moment of this course for you?

+Coming up with or making ideas for my project, I'm very indecisive but I also want to be happy with my work so I don't want to do something too simple, but also not something too complicated.

 #### What is OOP?

+Object-oriented Programming
+This is a style of programming where the design is oriented around logical objects/data (objects contain data), therefore programmers can focus on the objects they want to manipulate, not how to manipulate them.
+This means python is designed for OOP.

 #### Are you using the canvas content?
 Do you find it helpful or tedious?

+I think the announcements are really useful to keep me on track for upcoming classes.

 #### Which parts of the work did you find tedious?

 #### What is polymorphism?

+Polymorphism in programming is the supplying of a single interface, e.g. a class that extends to another potentially different entity.
+Polymorphism appears to be very important in OOP, as it allows a single interface to have multiple implementations.

 #### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

-#### What is an MVP?
-How would you describe it to a group of 6 year olds?

 #### What is the hardest problem you have solved so far?

 #### What is pair programming?

+This is an agile programming technique where two programmers work together at a single computer.
+One writes the code and the other reviews it as its being written.

 #### What are you looking forward to learning about programming?